fluree/developers-site/docs/concepts/infrastructure/network_infrastructure.md

 ## Query Peer (Not Currently Implemented) {#query-peer-not-currently-implemented}

 To meet slightly different goals, we have two flavors of query engines.
 The main type we call a query 'peer', and like any good peer it has direct access to every ledger, current and historical, and every upate on-hand.
-It will comes in Java, Clojure flavors, and Javascript and can will be able to run as an independent server exposing a REST and GraphQL APIs for your apps to utilize.
+It will come in Java, Clojure flavors, and Javascript and can will be able to run as an independent server exposing a REST and GraphQL APIs for your apps to utilize.

 ## Query Client {#query-client}